koleksiuk/parsable_hash/README.md

 * Add support for adding default values
 * Add support for configurable fallback to string if key as symbol is missing (& vice-versa)
+* Add support for extending parsers within other modules and nested classes (as it may happen that we have 2 same classes)